skjdghsdjgsdj/babypod-hardware/README.md

 #### Overview

 Here is a logical diagram of how everything connects.
 The FeatherWing isn't pictured and this isn't physically how everything is laid out in the enclosure; this just shows what pins go where.
+Don't start soldering yet!

 ![Fritzing diagram](docs/img/fritzing.png)

-* Blue wires are STEMMA QT cables.
+* Blue wires are STEMMA QT cables ([I2C](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/i2c-devices)).
 These don't get soldered.
 There is a "QWIIC" connector on the back of the LCD board to which a STEMMA QT cable plugs in.
 * The yellow wire is the only soldered wire on the rotary encoder and connects its `INT` pin to the Feather's `11`.
 * Black wires are all `GND`.
 * The red wire on the Flash SD board gets +3.3V from the Feather's `3V` pin.
 * The red wire on the
-* The green wires are all used for SPI communication for the Flash SD card.
+* The green wires are all used for [SPI](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/spi-devices) communication for the Flash SD card.
 * The battery plugs directly into the Feather's battery terminal.
 * The rotary encoder *dial* itself isn't shown, but it gets soldered to its respective board directly.